AMST Brings Home The Bronze

 Boaters are always looking for easy practical boating maintenance tips.
 Changing cockpit enclosures from summer mesh to Eisenglas in the winter.
 You find the zipper does not glide smoothly and gets stuck.
 If you are exasperated with those plastic steps that move around on the pier and you are about to discard them, a solution follows.
 Have your lines dropped down into the water and need cleaning?

 TMCA, Texas Mariners Cruising Association, is a nonprofit social club.
 Our members have power boats, sail boats, or are “in between” boats.
 We offer many activates monthly designed to help you get to know fellow boaters, improve your boating skills and encourage more time spent on the water.
 Below is a sample of our activities.

-Monthly MEETINGS Monthly Meetings feature speakers and programs aimed at enhancing seamanship, boat handling skills and enjoyment of local waters.
+MONTHLY MEETINGS Monthly Meetings feature speakers and programs aimed at enhancing seamanship, boat handling skills and enjoyment of local waters.
 They are held at the Elks Lodge in Seabrook and include a social hour and dinner.
-The August meeting is Friday, August 17, 2018, 06:00pm - 09:00pm.
+Friday, October 26, 2018, 06:00pm - 09:00pm.